3 Reasons Your Logo is Hurting Your Brand

 While redesigning my website, I got the chance to go through my archives and decide what to share.
 I came across a lot of old work I'm embarrassed to show you.
 I thought it'd be fun to revisit one and point out where I went wrong so you don't make the same mistakes.

-Before I begin tearing this logo apart, a little backstory.
-The year was 2005, I was working nights as a custodian at an elementary school in Brooklyn, New York.
-I was venturing out into the world of freelance graphic design and I was lost.
+The year was 2005, and I was working nights as a custodian at an elementary school in Brooklyn, New York.
+I was venturing out into the world of freelance graphic design, and I was lost.

 Mistake #1: Too Many Colors